richdawe/qmk_firmware/keyboards/ymdk/ymd62/readme.md

 TODO:

- - [ ] Figure out why qmk console doesn't seem to work
- - [ ] Update to QMK latest tag
+ * Update to QMK latest tag

+Possible future improvements:

+ * Split backlight and underglow so they can be controlled separately.
+Currently they both use the same rgb_matrix settings and controls.